GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 <img src="download-icons-examples.png" alt="Various icon examples that convey offline">

-Offline can mean a number of things depending on the context, such as download, export, pin etc..
+Offline can mean a number of things depending on the context, such as download, export, pin etc.
 For more inspiration checkout the
 [material design icon set](https://material.io/icons/ 'material design icon set')